drivver44/BEYOND-ALL-REASON-MENTOR-GUIDES/Technical/Common BAR Jargon.md

 ----
 **Eat** - *The act of reclaiming something* <br>
 **Food** - *Something that should be reclaimed or ressurected* <br>
+**Noob Trap** - *Units that seem like a good idea in a lot of cases that end up getting over-built but are actually very specilized and should rarely be built* <br>
 <br>

 ### Old Name References